bosun-monitor/bosun/docs/expressions.md

 ## dropbool(seriesSet, seriesSet) seriesSet
 {: .exprFunc}

-Drop datapoints where the corresponding value in the second series set is non-zero.
+Drop datapoints where the corresponding value in the second series set is zero.
 (See Series Operations for what corresponding means).
 The following example drops tr_avg (avg response time per bucket) datapoints if the count in that bucket was + or - 100 from the average count over the time period.

 Example: